nelsonjchen/gargantuan-takeout-rocket/README.md

 * https://tyler.io/my-familys-photo-and-video-library-backup-strategy-in-2020/

-The general idea of these is to use a single EC2/VPS instance to handle the coordination and traffic.
+The general idea of these is to use a single VPS instance to handle the coordination and traffic.
 Congdon's solution clocked in at about 65MB/s.

 I used Azure's "Standard_L8s_v2" for my instance and that topped out at about 300MB/s when writing to the temporary local NVMe storage before uploading from that to Azure Storage.
 The CPU was pegged pretty hard during my transfer so this kind of makes me think how much CPU time I'm using to do many GB/s of transfer.
 Probably a lot.
 And I'm not really paying for the CPU to do TLS as the cloud vendors are paying.
 Great!

+VPS setups may want to use [aria2c along with an aria2c browser extension to streamline the transloading process without too much terminal work][aria2c_ext].
+This was fast for me, but I wanted something much faster and VPS-less.

 ## Other targets to try

 Haven't tried, not sure.
 Might be something to try.
 YMMV, stuff may break.

+Note that the GTR Proxy by default is limited to Google Takeout domains.
+You would need to fork the proxy and add domains to its whitelist.

 In general, the high parallelism and concurrency that GTR relies on is a product of Google Takeout ultimately serving takeout archives with signed URLs to Google Cloud Storage, their S3-like object storage offering.
 Google Cloud Storage is *very* robust, *very* available, and *very* scalable.
 If you try the interceptor with something else, the intercepted URL needs to have no limit on parallelism and concurrency and not use cookies to validate access.